 About

-About Faith Seeking Understanding
+About the Faith Seeking Understanding Blog

 Faith Seeking Understanding is the website and blog for Anselm Ministries.
 The blog will address issues related to the topics of: addiction and recovery, counseling issues, and thinking God’s thoughts.
 Anselm’s Archives contains longer, informative articles in the same subject areas.
 The material in the Archives is available without cost.
 I plan to periodically revise some of these articles, add new ones and retire older ones as time goes on.
 Go and see what interests you in Anselm’s Archives.